6 OCT 2022 · WORLD PREMIERE WITH 5.1 SOUND MIX ANNOUNCED

-A film crew from TPD Centre for Assistance and Development of Movie Talents (TPD) started production in locations in and around Hanoi.
+A crew from TPD: Centre for Assistance and Development of Movie Talents commenced production filming in locations in and around Hanoi.

 A screening of ASUNDER followed by a Q&A with director Esther Johnson via video call took place at TPD Centre for Assistance and Development of Movie Talents in Hanoi for film students and members of the Dust & Metal crew.

 The British Council have announced that ‘DUST & METAL’ (Bụi và Kim loại), the second feature from director Esther Johnson (ASUNDER 2016), will receive funding of £50,000 from their Digital Collaboration Fund, enabling completion of the film in the face of significant barriers posed by the pandemic.

 With production disrupted and travel not possible to complete the film in Vietnam, the Live Cinema UK-produced project will partner with the Vietnam Film Institute and Hanoi-based film collaborative TPD: The Centre for Assistance and Development of Movie Talents, to remotely produce an innovative archive documentary, sharing never-before digitised archive materials between Vietnam and the UK.
 ‘DUST & METAL’ will utilise archive and newly shot footage to bring real stories of freedom in Vietnam past and present to the screen, through the unique relationship with the country’s ubiquitous mode of transport: the motorbike.
 A new electronic score by Vietnamese artist Xo Xinh and sound artist Nhung Nguyen will be devised with the unique aim of being performed live as a “cine-concert” for the project’s initial festival run.